ShanailKamran/Ebook_App_Flutter/README.md

-For a university/internship GitHub project, keep the README simple, professional, and focused on features, tech stack, and setup.

 Product Explorer App

 A Flutter-based mobile application that allows users to browse products from an external REST API, authenticate using Firebase, and save favorite items to the cloud using Firestore.